Spinal Stenosis

 Surgery

-Surgery may be needed for severe pain or if there is a neurological loss.
-It can relieve pressure permanently.
-Several types of surgery are used to treat spinal stenosis:
+Surgery may be necessary for severe pain or neurological loss, and it can provide permanent relief by alleviating pressure.
+Several surgical options are available to treat spinal stenosis:

-- Laminectomy is the most common type of surgery.
-Our surgeon removes part of your vertebrae to provide more room for the nerves.
+- Laminectomy is the most common type of surgery for spinal stenosis.
+During the procedure, the surgeon removes part of the vertebra to create more space for the nerves, alleviating pressure and reducing pain.

-- Foraminotomy is a surgery that’s done to widen the part of the spine where the nerves exit.
+- Foraminotomy is a surgical procedure performed to widen the openings in the spine where the nerves exit, relieving pressure and reducing pain.

-- Spinal fusion is typically performed in more severe cases, especially when multiple levels of the spine are involved, to prevent instability.
-Bone grafts or metal implants are used to attach the affected bones of the spine together.
+- Spinal fusion is typically recommended for severe cases, especially when multiple levels of the spine are affected, to prevent instability.
+During the procedure, bone grafts or metal implants are used to fuse the affected vertebrae together.

 Things you can do to manage your pain

-Spinal stenosis can lead to the slow but steady loss of strength in the legs.
-The severe pain caused by this condition can be quite disabling, even if you have no muscle weakness, since it greatly affects your ability to work and enjoy life.
-The natural course of the disease is one of slow progression over time.
-There is no cure for this condition but there are steps you can take to feel better.
+Spinal stenosis can gradually lead to muscle weakness in the legs.
+The severe pain it causes can be disabling, even without muscle weakness, significantly impacting your ability to work and enjoy daily activities.
+While the condition progresses slowly over time and currently has no cure, there are steps you can take to manage symptoms and improve your quality of life.
 For example:

 - Get moving.
 Regular exercise is very important, so do it often – at least three times a week for about 30 minutes.
 Start slowly with flexion-based (forward-bending) exercises.
 As you begin to feel stronger, add walking or swimming to your plan.